jasperlinsen/somethinghere-templating/README.md

 # Something Here Templating

-For my sote (somethinghere.net) I have been working at making a standardised templating system using a combination of Nunjucks and my own node stuff.
+For my site (somethinghere.net) I have been working at making a standardised templating system using a combination of Nunjucks and my own node stuff.
 This includes a convenient template editor (allows you to edit and add data files), default SASS/Compass compiler, Javascript compiler and Nunjucks processor.

 __This document was last updated 20/03/2018.
 At this time I have not chosen a license yet, so this code is currently (C) Something Here 2018.__